belovetech/stuCamp/backend/README.md

 Base URL: Currently this application is only hosted locally.
 The backend is hosted at http://127.0.0.1:3000/api/v1

 Authentication: Json Web Token (JWT) is used for authentication.
+NB: Only a successfully logged in admin and hostel owners can perform DELETE AND PATCH actions.

 ### Error Handling